wrode/Blog/_posts/2016-08-06-Blockchain.md

 ![Consequences for society]({{ site.url }}/assets/images/ConsequencesForSociety.png)

 For societies to function, there needs to be a common agreement about some of the more important subjects.
-An obvious place to start is agreeing about the rules of the society. also known as the laws.
+An obvious place to start is agreeing about the rules of the society, also known as the laws.

 #### Agreeing about agreements